sboya23/ML-analysis-olfaction/README.md

 >After extracting the Data folder change the working directory in each .py or .rmd file to the correct one for you.

 >
 >Run .rmd analysis files within each folder, clean RStudio workspace in-between scripts.
+Change the working directory to the one correct for you.

 ## Contents